facebookarchive/xctool/README.md

 xctool has reporters that output build and test results in different formats.
-If you do not specify any reporters yourself, xctool uses the `pretty` and `user-notifications` reporters by default.
+If you do not specify any reporters yourself, xctool uses the `pretty` and `user-notifications` reporters by default. xctool also has these special rules:

-Overwrite is disabled on the `pretty` reporter when xctool does not detect a TTY.
+* Overwrite is disabled on the `pretty` reporter when xctool does not detect a TTY.
 This can be overridden by setting `XCTOOL_FORCE_TTY` in the environment.
-The `user-notifications` reporter will not be used if xctool detects that the build is being run by Travis CI or TeamCity, i.e. `TRAVIS=true`, `TEAMCITY_VERSION` in the environment.
+* The `user-notifications` reporter will not be used if xctool detects that the build is being run by Travis CI, TeamCity, or Jenkins (i.e. `TRAVIS=true`, `TEAMCITY_VERSION`, or `JENKINS_URL` in the environment).

 You can choose your own reporters with the `-reporter` option: